 - If you own a passenger vehicle or motorcycle, annual registration costs $20.
-You'll also need to pay your vehicle's ad valorem tax, any fees for special tags, and the cost of an emissions inspection if you live in the metro Atlanta area.
+You'll also need to pay your vehicle's ad valorem tax if registered under the annual tax system, any fees for special tags, and the cost of an emissions inspection if you live in the metro Atlanta area.

 - An ad valorem tax is based on your car's current value.
 As your car's value decreases year after year, your ad valorem tax will decrease as well.
 Calculate your ad valorem tax.

 - If you are a college student whose permanent home is outside Georgia, you don't need to register your car in the state; however, you do need to make sure that your home state registration is current.

 I'm a new Georgia resident.
 How do I register my vehicle?